oktadev/okta-blog/_source/_posts/2019-07-03-spring-boot-jpa.md

 **MySQL** - You must have installed a local instance of MySQL or have access to a remote instance of MySQL.
 For this exercise, I recommend that you have a fresh empty database prepared and have the username and password for that database handy.
 They will be required in the `application.properties` file later.
 If you don't have MySQL setup locally already, follow the instructions from the [MySQL Website](https://dev.mysql.com/doc/mysql-getting-started/en/).

 ## Setup your Okta OIDC Application, Authorization Server, groups and users

 Before we can dive into the code, we will want to first get our Okta configuration in place.
-If you haven't already, head on over to [developer.okta.com](https://developer.okta.com/signup) to create yourself a free-forever developer account.
-Look for the email to complete the initialization of your Okta org.

-Once you have your developer account, we will need to set up your web application, authorization server, group, and users!

 ### Setup Your Okta OIDC Application